ethanchen2003/RingProof/README.md

 # RingProof
-Application for Caller ID verification
+Application for Caller ID verification.
-This full-stack application provides spam number identification that relies on crowd-sourcing information.
+This application provides spam number identification and will rely on crowd-sourcing information.
 It provides basic functionalities such as user registration, authentication, phone number submission, identification, and spam filtering.

 ## Features
 - **User Registration and Authentication**: Securely register and authenticate users.